sarvesh-tiku/quorum/README.md

 Inference-Time Compute Hackathon 2026 · Agents Track.
 Every irreversible action is verified by a quorum of independent jurors before it executes.

-`quorum-py` package
-A lightweight, framework-agnostic Python library that gates every irreversible agent action behind a read-only consensus vote.
+`quorum-py` a lightweight, framework-agnostic Python library that gates every irreversible agent action behind a read-only consensus vote.
 Independent jurors verify the action before it commits; failed votes trigger rollback.
 The runtime is published as [`quorum-py`](https://test.pypi.org/project/quorum-py/) :

 What you get: